GoekeLab/bambu-pipe/README.md

 | sample2 | path/to/sample2_fastq.gz | 10x3v3 | PacBio
 | sample3 | path/to/sample3_fastq.gz | 10x3v4 | ONT

-A samplesheet template is also provided at `examples/samplesheet.csv`
+Note: A samplesheet template is provided at `examples/samplesheet.csv`.

-Note: If all samples share the same chemistry and/or technology, you can omit the chemistry and technology columns in the samplesheet and use the `--chemistry` and `--technology` parameters instead.
+If all samples share the same library chemistry and/or sequencing technology, you may omit the `chemistry` and `technology` columns and use the `--chemistry` and `--technology` flags instead.
 #

 ### **Supported 10x Library Chemistries**